Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Stress point 1: tender timing

-Make sure to check the last tender time as soon as you wake up.
-Then, aim to return to Fira early enough that you still have a safety buffer.
+Your ship sets the rules here.
+Check the last tender time as soon as you wake up, then aim to return to Fira early enough to keep a safety buffer.

 A practical rule many experienced cruisers use: get in the return line at least 1 hour before the last tender, especially on busy days.